 An accidental fall can happen to anyone at any age.
 A change in weather conditions, being distracted during a busy day or even walking in an unfamiliar area are just a few reasons that can cause anyone to slip or trip.
 Falling can be embarrassing for many people but, for older adults, even a simple fall can be much more serious.

 Did you know?
 On average, every 10 minutes a senior is sent to hospital with an injury caused by a fall.
 A broken hip, wrist or even a head injury can be a common result for a senior who has fallen down.
-These injuries have a major impact on an older person’s way of living, including a loss of independence in their home, chronic pain and disability, and can even impact their family or loved ones.
+These injuries have a major impact on an older person’s way of living, including a loss of independence in their home, chronic pain and disability, and can also impact their family or loved ones.

 Here are four ways you, your family, and loved ones can take steps to prevent falls from happening: